-The application and plans indicate that the Facility is designed for 23 three and a half -bedroom homes and four three-bedroom homes in Scandia.
+The facility is designed for 25 three and a half -bedroom homes and four threebedroom homes in Scandia.

 Each house has an individual grinder pump, which pumps the sewage through a two-inch high-density polyethylene low pressure force main, approximately 4,000 feet in length.
 Wastewater flows through magnetic influent flow meters prior to two septic tanks operated in series.
 Both are 7,500 gallons; the first is uncompartmentalized and the second has two compartments.
 The second tank contains effluent filters.
 Next, wastewater is processed by one 9,000 square foot constructed wetland treatment system.
 A 5,000 gallon dosing tank doses a 19,718 square foot drainfield system (pressurized infiltration chambers), which consists of three zones with dedicated pumps to alternate usage of the zones.